Kenny Bingham

-Kenneth Robert James Bingham (born 20 September 1980), known as Kenny Bingham, is a former English cricketer and rugby union player.
+Kenneth Robert James Bingham (born 20 September 1980) is a former English cricketer and rugby union player.
 Bingham was a right-handed batsman who played primarily as a wicketkeeper.
 As a rugby player he played mostly on the wing.

-Bingham was born in Oxford, Oxfordshire, and went to St Edward’s and Loughborough University.
+Bingham was born in Oxford, Oxfordshire, and went to St Edward's and Loughborough University.

 Bingham represented the Kent Cricket Board in 2 List A matches.
 These came against Hampshire in the 2002 Cheltenham & Gloucester Trophy and the Leicestershire Cricket Board in the 2nd round of the 2003 Cheltenham & Gloucester Trophy which was held in 2002.

 Bingham played both sports for a number of years before deciding to concentrate on Rugby Union, representing The Barbarians, England Counties, Richmond and Newbury.